What is Cityprom?

-We have an Executive Board of twelve volunteer Directors and 2.5 FTE staff.
-Each Board Director represents a different type of business or a section of the city.
-Launceston City Council, Launceston Chamber of Commerce and a Northern Tasmanian Tourism representative hold three of the twelve positions, with the remaining nine positions elected in October of each year.
+We have an Executive Board of volunteer Directors and 2.5 FTE staff.
+Each Board Director represents a different type of business or a section of the city, City of Launceston, Launceston Chamber of Commerce and a Tourism Northern Tasmania representative hold three of the Board positions.

-Cityprom has over 450 members within the CBD boundaries – shown by the shaded areas on the map
+Cityprom has over 650 members within the CBD boundaries – shown by the shaded areas on the map.

-This includes retail, hospitality, tourism, beauty, education and professional service businesses, but not private residences.
+This includes retail, health & beauty, hospitality and professional service businesses.

 Cityprom recognises the significant role events play in contributing to our local economy through increased visitation, expenditure and in promoting Launceston as a travel destination.
 Importantly events also have the capacity to play a pivotal role in reducing the impact of the off peak tourist season with industries such as hospitality and retail experiencing the flow on effects in an otherwise quiet period.